daniel-mizsak/python-package-template/README.md

 It can be used to test different Python versions and different testing scenarios.

 In this repository tox is set up to use python 3.12 and run pytest, ruff, mypy and documentation tests.
+The settings are specified in the `tox.ini` file.

 ### Documentation
-The documentation is built with Sphinx and it is hosted both on ReadTheDocs and GitHub Pages.\ Both of these services are recommended and ReadTheDocs does require a bit more setup, but I generally prefer it.
+The documentation is built with Sphinx and it is hosted both on ReadTheDocs and GitHub Pages.\
+Both of these services are recommended and ReadTheDocs does require a bit more setup, but I generally prefer it.

 ## GitHub repository settings
 The following settings are enabled in my repository settings: